codingdavinci/codingdavinci.de/news/_posts/2017-08-23-save-the-date.md

 <h2>What to expect:</h2>

-21-22nd October | Kick-off | Hochschule für Technik und Wirtschaft (HTW) Representatives of cultural institutions will pitch their datasets, explain context and technical specifications, and answer questions.
+<strong>21-22nd October | Kick-off | Hochschule für Technik und Wirtschaft (HTW)</strong><br/>
+Representatives of cultural institutions will pitch their datasets, explain context and technical specifications, and answer questions.
 After that we open the stage for project pitches.
 Whether you pitch your own idea or join another’s team you’ll have the rest of the weekend to get together, ideate, ask more questions of the cultural institutions, plan and get hacking.
 We’ll make sure you are well looked after with coffee, tasty food, and some mini-workshop offers on the side to upskill and entertain you.

-Following 6-weeks | Project development sprint
+<strong>Following 6-weeks | Project development sprint</strong><br/>
 After the Kick-Off weekend you will have 6 weeks to develop your projects together with your team.
 It’s up to you how you organise your time during this phase but, thanks to Open Knowledge Foundation Germany and OK Lab Berlin, this year we can offer community hack-sessions at Wikimedia alongside the OK Lab’s regular Monday evening meetups.

-2nd December | Award ceremony | Jüdisches Museum Berlin (JMB) At the end of the sprint we’ll invite all teams to present their projects before a public audience and panel of judges at our final award ceremony.
+<strong>2nd December | Award ceremony | Jüdisches Museum Berlin (JMB)</strong><br/>
+At the end of the sprint we’ll invite all teams to present their projects before a public audience and panel of judges at our final award ceremony.
 We’ll celebrate all the projects and award prizes for different categories.

 If you’re interested to take part in this year’s Coding da VInci - great!
 If you’d like to learn more about the project – how the event works, which new datasets we can look forward to this year, hear from participants of previous editions about their experience – come along to our information event, 21st September.
 Participant registration will open on 25th September.
 Sign up to our mailing list for a registration reminder in your inbox.

-Please be aware, Coding da VInci events will be held primarily in German, including moderation and dataset presentations.
+Please be aware, Coding da Vinci events will be held primarily in German, including moderation and dataset presentations.
 However, English-speaking participants are very welcome and we are happy to hear pitches and presentations in English where appropriate.